The Master of Science in Nursing degrees at MTSU help address a critical shortage

 The Master of Science in Nursing requires completion of a minimum of 42 semester hours.

-- complete graduate nursing courses with a B or better in all courses,
+- complete all graduate nursing courses with a B or better,

 - maintain current documentation within the School of Nursing document storage account, and

-Both full-time and part-time students must register for each term (fall, spring, and summer).
+Students must register for courses each term.
 Failure to register for any semester/term constitutes a lapse in the program of study requiring readmission to the program.
 See readmission requirements in the policy.

 Students who do not plan to register for a particular term/semester must complete and submit an Interruption of Program (IOP) form to the MSN academic advisor before completing the current term.
 Failure to submit the IOP will result in the necessity for reapplication.